dgraph-io/dgraph/wiki/content/graphql/mutations/deep.md

 }
 ```

-In this example above, we could not have effectively modified the existing post's title or text in this query.
-If we need to modify the post's title or text, we would need to use the `updatePost` mutation either along side the mutation above or as a separate transaction.
+The example query above can't modify the existing post's title or text.
+To modify the post's title or text, use the `updatePost` mutation either alongside the mutation above, or as a separate transaction.